Taksh101/Taksh101/README.md

 - **FurEver** 🐾
   A pet adoption system that connects users with NGOs to find loving homes for animals.

+- **Memelusion** 📱
+  A social meme-sharing and chatting application.

+- **MediConnect** 🏥
+  A modern website for seamless doctor appointment booking and patient management.

 More exciting projects coming soon! ✨

 ---